shanecelis/seawisphunter/_posts/2015-11-30-simulating-buoyancy-part1.md

 <img width="300px" class="center-block" src="/img/centroid-of-volume.png">

 This can induce a torque and will cause the object to rotate into a more natural orientation.
 Because the centroid of volume changes, the torque may oscillate; this is why many floating objects often seem to wobble.
 The derivation for centroid of volume is very similar to what we did above with a slight twist.
 We've done all the hard work already, but I'll save that derivation for part 2.
+See the [code](#code) or [references](#references) 'till then.

 Thanks for reading.
 Let me know if I've made any glaring errors.
 If you're interested in using this in Unity, ping me on twitter [@shanecelis](http://twitter.com/shanecelis).